metrorailings/OwlBlog/content/posts/week-3-quick-insights.md

 Janoris Jenkins is not an elite corner.

-In the second quarter, Giants defense has shifted to a two-safety look with man coverage underneath.
+In the second half, Giants defense has shifted to a two-safety look with man coverage underneath.
 It seems to be enough to keep Jameis from moving the ball on them at will.

 Also worth noting - Jameis sucks.
 Buccaneers need to get rid of him.
-Maybe eve trade up for Justin Herbert or whatever his name is.
+Maybe even trade up for Justin Herbert or whatever his name is.

 Winston would be murdered by a team with a solid pass rush, the way he holds on to the ball.
-His pocket presence is horrendous too.
+His pocket presence is horrendous.

 Shaq Barrett something special.
 Buccaneers made a solid pick-up in free agency here.

 Daniel Jones holds on to the ball like a damn fool too.

+Buccaneers playing prevent defense on the Giants on the last drive was their downfall.
+Credit to Daniel Jones for picking apart their weak defensive scheme.
+And credit to the Giants for stunting the Buccaneers' offense somehow.
+I need to review tape here...